 The avionic domain has a various categories for types of airports.
 It appears that a similar system can be used for AtoN in the various maritime environments.

 The aerospace industry has the following definitions for airports:

+Description of airports by level of approach